amitsaha/amitsaha.github.io/content/docker-user-namespacing-remap-system-user.md

 On Linux, a `system` user is created with `-s` switch to `useradd`.
 A [system user](http://www.linuxfromscratch.org/blfs/view/svn/postlfs/users.html) doesn't have shell access or a home directory and is most useful for running daemons and other processes, like a CI slave for example.

 `/etc/subuid` is explained in the [subuid(5)](http://man7.org/linux/man-pages/man5/subuid.5.html) manual page.
 Basically, it is a file whose lines are similar to:

 ```
 root:100000:65536
 ubuntu:165536:65536
 ```

-The first column is a username, the second column is the starting "sub" user ID that this user is allowed to use in a user namespace upto a maximum number of user IDs given by the third column.
-You can also see that, the starting sub user ID of the second row is calculated as: `Previous Starting Sub UID + the number of user IDs allowed`.
+The first column is a username, the second column is the starting _subordinate_ user ID that this user is allowed to use in a user namespace upto a maximum number of user IDs given by the third column.
+You can also see that the starting sub user ID of the second row is calculated as: `Previous Starting Sub UID + the number of user IDs allowed`.

 The `/etc/subgid` is similar, but for group IDs.